 Provide mental health support resources for all employees, including access to an employee assistance program (EAP) if available.

 Consider asking screening questions to employees, before each work shift, using a checklist from the Canadian Centre for Occupational Health and Safety (CCOHS) or your local public health authority.

 Some jurisdictions require active screening of employees everyday before they come into work.
 Active screening steps may involve a self-assessment (e.g., using a web-based tool, having a person complete a questionnaire, or having a designated person asking direct questions).
 Consider the size of your workforce, the number of worksites, shifts, and activities when choosing your screening method.

 Employees who have COVID-19 symptoms should return home immediately (preferably not by public transit) or stay home if already there.
-If they develop symptoms at work, they need to put on a medical mask, or if unavailable a well-constructed and well-fitting non-medical mask.
-They should also contact their health care provider and local public health authority.
+If they develop symptoms at work, they need to put on a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask).
+They may also need to contact their health care provider and local public health authority.

 Symptoms can vary from person to person and within different age groups.

 Symptoms may take up to 14 days to appear after exposure to COVID-19.
 Some people have mild or no symptoms.

 Older adults, people of any age with chronic medical conditions or who are immunocompromised, and those living with obesity are at risk for more severe disease and outcomes from COVID-19.